 What is SOC Medium?

-Super optimal broth with catabolite repression medium or SOC medium is a microbial growth medium, used for providing nutrients and supporting the recovery of bacterial cells following transformation.
+SOC medium or super optimal broth with catabolite repression medium is a microbial growth medium.
+The SOC medium is used for providing nutrients and supporting the recovery of Escherichia coli competent cells following transformation.

 Why SOC Medium is Used in Transformation?